Convergence of flow-based generative models via proximal gradient descent in Wasserstein space: Convergence of forward process

 \begin{lemma}[EVI for approximate JKO step] Given $\pi \in \calP_2$, suppose $G$ satisfies Assumption \ref{assump:genera-G} with $\lambda \in (0,1]$, and $0 < \gamma < 2$.
 If $p_0 \in \calP_2^r$, and Assumption \ref{assump:1st-order-condition-error} holds for $n=0, 1, \cdots $, then for all $n$,

 \end{lemma}

-Technically, we require that the step size $\gamma < 2$ (and the proof shows that 2 can be changed to another $\gamma_{\rm max} > 1$ which affects the constant in the final bound and does not affect the order).
-The rationale is as follows: First, it has been empirically observed that successful computation of the JKO flow model in practice needs the step size not to exceed a certain maximum value, which is an algorithmic parameter \cite{xu2022jko}.
-Setting the step size too large may lead to difficulty in training the Residual blocks as well as in maintaining the inversion error small.
+The condition of $\lambda \le 1$ and $\gamma < 2$ can be replaced with other constants, and our analysis will give similar results.
+Specifically, the upper bound 1 of $\lambda$ in Assumption \ref{assump:lambda<=1} is a generic choice and we keep it, then replacing the requirement of $\gamma < 2$ with $\gamma < \gamma_{\rm max}$ for another $\gamma_{\rm max} > 1$ will only affect the constant in the final bound and does not affect the order.
+For exhibition simplicity, we give our analysis under $\lambda \le 1$ and $\gamma < 2$ without loss of generality.
+We also provide some rationale for upper bounding the step size $\gamma$ motivated by practice: First, it has been empirically observed that successful computation of the JKO flow model in practice needs the step size not to exceed a certain maximum value, which is an algorithmic parameter \cite{xu2022jko}.
+Setting the step size too large may lead to difficulty in training the Residual blocks as well as in maintaining small inversion errors.
 Meanwhile, from the formulation of the JKO scheme, it can be seen that for large $\gamma$, the proximal GD in \eqref{eq:JKO-obj-1} approaches the global minimization of $G(\rho)$, which asks for the flow to transport from the current density to the target density $q$ in one step.
-Though the proximal GD (as a backward Euler scheme) does not impose a step-size constraint, the optimization problem \eqref{eq:JKO-obj-1} is in principle easier with a small (but no need to converge to zero) step size.
-We thus adopt the $\gamma < 2$ condition here, which is motivated by practice and for exhibition simplicity.
+Though the proximal GD (as a backward Euler scheme) does not impose a step-size constraint, the optimization problem \eqref{eq:JKO-obj-1} is, in principle, easier with a small (but no need to converge to zero) step size.

 The EVI directly leads to the $N$-step convergence of the forward process, which achieves $O(\varepsilon)$ $\W$-error and $O(\varepsilon^2)$ gap from the optimal objective value in $N \lesssim \log (1/\varepsilon)$ JKO steps.